Subset second-order stochastic dominance for enhanced indexation with diversification enforced by sector constraints: Subset SSD

 In subset SSD we generalise this approach to the case where it is possible to subdivide the entire set of assets into individual subsets, each with differing characteristics.
 In other words a multivariate second-order stochastic dominance approach.

 \textit{\textbf{The principal motivation behind our subset SSD approach can be summarised in a single word - diversification}}.
 The importance of diversification in choosing a financial portfolio has long been recognised.
-But the univariate second-order stochastic dominance approach, as in Equations~(\ref{jebt4})-(\ref{jebt8}), \textbf{\textit{provides no mechanism to enforce diversification}}.
-A portfolio is produced and whether it is appropriately diversified or not is simply a matter of chance.

-If we are to ensure that a SSD portfolio is suitably diversified one approach is to classify the underlying assets into distinct subsets according to common characteristics, and introduce constraints restricting the investment in each such subset.
-This is precisely what subset SSD accomplishes, as will become clear below.
+If we are to ensure that a SSD portfolio is suitably diversified one approach is to classify the underlying assets into distinct subsets according to common characteristics, and introduce constraints restricting the investment in each such subset. \textbf{\textit{But whilst in standard SSD we compare the portfolio chosen against a market index in subset SSD we also compare each asset subset against a market index for that subset.}}

 How to classify assets into subsets can be easily envisaged e.g.~based on market capitalisation, market sectors, momentum characteristics or any other economic metric. \cite{post18} note that in terms of adopting an equity industry momentum strategy diversification is relevant as a concentrated position in just one or two top-performing industries would be riskier than most investors would be willing to tolerate.